step-/nathans-wallpaper/README.md

 0.6.x.
 Version 0.6 was distributed with Fatdog64-700, a 64-bit OS in the
 Puppy Linux family.

-When I noticed that the Fatdog64-700 wallpaper setter distorted my wallpapers, I started researching about this problem and found an [old post](http://bkhome.org/blog/?viewDetailed=02377) on Barry Kauler's blog that hinted at a possible solution.
-This solution was implemented as the `pwallpaper` setter for Quirky, another Puppy kennel OS, but it wasn't integrated into Nathan's wallpaper setter.
-So I set out to integrate it this fork for Fatdog64.
-While doing so I also fixed other problems and creeping incompatibilities, and added new functionality.
+When I noticed that the Fatdog64-700 wallpaper setter distorted my wallpapers, I researched the problem and found an [old post](http://bkhome.org/blog/?viewDetailed=02377) on Barry Kauler's blog that outlines a solution, which Barry implemented as the `pwallpaper` setter for Quirky, another Puppy kennel OS.
+However, his work wasn't integrated into Nathan's Wallpaper Setter, so I set out to do the task.
+This is how this fork was born for Fatdog64.
+Since then I have fixed other problems and creeping incompatibilities, and added new functionality.

-Since version 0.7.6 this fork is featured as the default wallpaper setter for Fatdog64-710.
+Since version 0.7.6 this fork is featured as the default wallpaper app for Fatdog64-710, and it can be started from the Control Panel.

 ## This Fork vs. Other Forks

 This fork for Fatdog64 is tagged as version series 0.7.x.
-WoofCE (on GitHub), the Puppy Linux build system, includes yet another Nathan's Wallpaper Setter fork, which is based on the 0.6.x series, isn't kept in sync with this fork, and isn't actively developed - I believe.
+[Woof-Ce](https://github.com/puppylinux-woof-CE/woof-CE), the Puppy Linux build system, includes yet another fork of Nathan's Wallpaper Setter, which is based on the 0.6.x series but isn't kept in sync with this fork, and isn't actively developed - I believe.

-## Overview of This Fork
+## Features of This Fork

 This Wallpaper Setter enhances usability and functionality with respect to the original Nathan's Wallpaper Setter: